nancy-codes/new_blog/src/data/services/service-3/index.md

 ---
 category: 'services'
-title: 'Copywrite'
+title: 'AWS'
-icon: 'edit'
+icon: 'cloud'
-description: 'Mauris neque libero, aliquet vel mollis nec, euismod sed tellus.
-Mauris convallis dictum elit id volutpat.'
+description: 'Design and manage systems and infrastructure to ensure scalability and high availability'
 ---